leeyawnz/DevSecOps/Kubernetes/README.md

 > ```
 > kubectl apply -f nginx-deployment.yml
 > ```
+> > We should get an output that says "deployment.apps/nginx-deployment created"
 > If the nginx-deployment.yml file has been changed and we run the apply command again, Kubernetes knows whether to create or update a new or existing deployment.
+> > If an update is applied, we should get an output that says "deployment.apps/nginx-deployment configured"

 ## Debugging a Pod
 ```